oracle-livelabs/developer/dev-rel-agent-memory/connect-to-env/connect-to-env.md

 * Login to JupyterLab server
 * Run Jupyter Notebook

-## Task 1: Login to JupyterLab Server
+## Task 1: Login to JupyterLab Server and open the correct notebook

 1. To navigate to the development environment, click **View Login Info**.
 Copy the Development IDE Login Password.
 Click the Start Development IDE link.